darkbladerunner/weather-app-CLI-based-/README.md

-# 🌦️ Weather App (CLI-Based)
+# 🌦️ Weather App (CLI-Based, No API Key Needed)

-A simple and fun command-line weather app built with Python!
+A modern, colorful command-line weather app built with Python!
-Check real-time weather for any city right from your terminal.
+Check real-time weather for any city—or your current location—right from your terminal.
-Perfect for hands-on project management and showcasing custom animated contribution graphs on GitHub[2].
+Great for hands-on project management and showcasing animated contribution graphs on GitHub[1].

 ---